-Ken Pyle, 15-year vet in Information Technology (IT) and Partner at DFDR Consulting, can show you exactly how to protect your accounting firm from cyber attacks.
-A topic touched on for the first time on the podcast, as IT continues to develop and grow, tech isn’t the only thing that gets more sophisticated --- cyber attacks do as well.
+Ken Pyle, a 15-year vet in Information Technology (IT) and Partner at CYBIR, formally known as DFDR Consulting, can show you exactly how to protect your accounting firm from cyber attacks.
+A topic touched on for the first time on the podcast, as IT continues to develop and grow, tech isn’t the only thing that gets more sophisticated — cyber attacks do as well.
 Ken works daily to protect accounting firms like yours.
-In this episode of Grow Your Firm Podcast, David Cristello and Ken Pyle cyber-chat about:
+In this episode of the Growing Your Firm Podcast, David Cristello and Ken Pyle cyber-chat about:

 - The #1 vulnerability in your firm

-- Steps to best protect your firm from cyber attacks
+- Steps your team can take to protect your firm

-- PHISHING: You might’ve seen phishing in the past.
+- Phishing: You might’ve seen phishing in the past.
 Most commonly, it is done through emails.
-You’ll get a message from what looks like a real company (or even from what looks like a well-known company --- but, slightly disguised).
+You’ll get a message from what looks like a real company (or even from what looks like a well-known company but slightly disguised).
 The message will ask a user to click a link and enter information.
-Right when the link is clicked, malware picks up your keystrokes and information and can steal it to try and steal information and money from you.
+When the link is clicked, malware picks up your keystrokes and uses them to try to steal information and money from you.

-- CRYPTO ATTACKS: Similar in nature, you will most likely get an email from the attacker.
-The attacker found your firm’s information and they send a message, perhaps from someone you know who already fell for the trick, asking you to download a Dropbox, Google Drive folder, etc. After you download, a malware infects your whole hard drive.
+- Crypto Attacks: Similar in nature, you will most likely get an email from the attacker.
+The attacker will ask for you to download a Dropbox, Google Drive folder, etc. After your download, malware infects your whole hard drive.
 The only way to get back in is by paying the hackers.

 - Use a portal for client documents rather than attaching emails.
 Anything you can keep out of email, the better.

-- Double check your emails are encrypted every time.
-This requires additional security layering, but it provides that extra layer of protection.
+- Double-check your emails are encrypted every time.
+This requires additional security layering, but extra protection.